pgjoy97/ride-share-app/README.md

-<h3>Language used : Laravel</h3>
+<h4 style="color:blue;text-align:center;">Language used : Laravel</h4>

-This is a platform which will serve the purpose alike Pathao & Uber.But my platform will enable user to go from one city to another.
+This is a platform which will serve the purpose alike Pathao & Uber.
+But my platform will enable user to go from one city to another.
 The mentionable features of it are given below:

 1-> Driver and passenger account creation and logging .